metaplex-foundation/developer-hub/src/pages/core/guides/anchor/anchor-staking-example.md

 _Learn more about it [here](/core/using-core-in-anchor)_

-The account struct for both the `Stake` and `Unstake` instruction are the same since we're going to use the same account with the same constraint for both
+We're going to use a single account struct, `Stake`, for both the `stake` and `unstake` instructions since they use the same accounts and same constraints.

 ```rust
 #[derive(Accounts)]